Planning-nl/vue3-i18n/README.md

 You *do* need this when parts of your set may be added, removed or reassigned dynamically.

 ### Translation Keys
-When you'd like to get the translatable keys of an object, you should use `TranslationKeys<typeof translations>`.
-You can't just use `keyof typeof translations` because it would include the undesired `_raw` property.
+When you'd like to get the translatable keys (type) of a translator object, be aware that the `_raw` key is included.
+This is probably not what you want.

+You can can use `keyof typeof translations["_raw"]` to get to the 'real' keys.

 ## Browser support

 Browser support for this module matches Vue3 browser support.

-Most importantly it relies on `Proxy`, so that means all modern browsers are supported.
-IE11 is not supported.
+> This module relies on `Proxy`, which means that IE11 is not supported.

 ## License
 [Apache](https://opensource.org/licenses/Apache-2.0)